 No matter your diet, everyone needs good, healthy protein.
 Pork has a whole lot of it and then some.
 Don’t forget the vitamins and other nutrients pork provides as well.
 At a reasonable price of $3-6 per pound, pork is also one of the less expensive cuts of lean meat.

 Eggs are truly one of a kind.
 Considering their size and price (around $2 per dozen at most and as cheap as 25c per dozen at the cheapest), the protein, vitamins, and nutrients they contain are unlike any other, and they’re incredibly affordable.
 Eggs are a great option for breakfast and go well with many other recipes.
+Look for local, pastured raise eggs as they may be cheaper (and fresher!) than grocery store eggs!

 Now that you know some of the best and cheapest healthy foods and ingredients you can buy, let's look at how you can plan your meals throughout the week.